dhis2/dhis2-docs/src/user/importexport-app.md

 ### Import progress logger { #import_progress_logger }

-No matter what you import ("Data", "Events", "GML", "Metadata" or "Tracked Entity Instances" data), you can always view the progress of the import by looking at the "Job Summary" at the top of the page.
+No matter what you import ("Data", "Events", "Org unit geometry", "Metadata" or "Tracked Entity Instances" data), you can always view the progress of the import by looking at the "Job Summary" at the top of the page.